Momotype

 Momotype is a short, free-to-play visual novel developed by Rimatoad and self-published to Steam on December 3, 2021.
-In the game you're tasked with the care of a Tamagotchi-inspired real-life virtual pet called Momo.
+In the game, the player is tasked with the care of a Tamagotchi-inspired real-life virtual pet called Momo.

 Gameplay

 Momotype is a visual novel, and as such its gameplay consists primarily of reading dialogue that is presented to the player and occasionally making a choice (the player gets to choose what meals to feed Momo, and what programs he's allowed to watch on TV), but these have no real outcome on how the game ends.
 Momotype is a game with three alternate endings, which follow in a linear order after each successive playthrough.
 A typical playthrough consists of three in-game days during which the player converses with Momo, and feeds and entertains them.
 During the night, the player experiences nightmares.
 On the third day, Momo mutates.